Logo

 Where to find it

-By default, the User Preferences window is on the shortcut bar on your homepage, unless it’s been removed by you or someone else manually.
-The alternative way to get there is from the Dynamics GP main menu.
+By default, the User Preferences window is on the shortcut bar on the homepage.
+The alternative way to get there is from the Dynamics GP menu.

 What’s in here?

-There are a bunch of things in here that are unique to you, as an individual user in Dynamics GP.
+There are a bunch of things in here that are unique to the logged-in user in Dynamics GP.

-Here are the biggest things you may want to check out in this window (but not all the features will be described here!):
+Here are the biggest things to check out in this window (but not all the features will be described here!):

 Options section